 The Spicy Chicken Riggies wound up being one of my favorite recipes I’ve ever made.
 Honestly.
 It was flavorful, filling, and it was so easy to make and clean up.
 My mom and brother were in love with the dish– my mom even said that it might be her favorite recipe that I’ve ever made and that I had to add it to our rotation.
-I froze leftovers for James who finally got around to trying them yesterday, and he agreed that they were “spectacular” after practically inhaling the entire Tupperware container I had stored them in.
+I froze leftovers for James and he agreed that they were “spectacular” after practically inhaling the entire Tupperware container I had stored them in.
 That’s after reheating the Chicken Riggies in the microwave, by the way.
 You know something is delicious after you can freeze it and reheat it in the microwave and it still tastes amazing.

 I think one of the coolest things about this recipe is that the starch from cooking the pasta in the sauce acts almost like flour or cornstarch would, thickening the tomato and wine base and helping it reach the perfect consistency.
 The pasta doesn’t get mushy or stay hard either, but it does slightly absorb some of the flavors of the sauce, which makes it even tastier.
 I’m going to start experimenting with cooking noodles into sauces much more often after this major success!